We have over 100 folks registered so far for Project Manhood 2019. Awesome!

-We've had lots of registrations for Project: MANHOOD 2018.
-Awesome!
 For those who have registered, this post may clarify some things.
-For those thinking about registering, keep reading!
+For those thinking about registering—keep reading—then register!

-I attended Project: MANHOOD 2017, should I attend this year?
+I attended a previous Project: MANHOOD, should I attend this year?

 Allow me to answer your question with a question.
-How many memorable camping retreats have you been on with your son since last May?
-If you’re answer is 52.
-Then, whatever, you're awesome and should be speaking at this event.
-But, the answer is still YES.
-Yes, you should register.
+How many memorable camping retreats have you been on with your son since your last Project Manhood?

 What is Project: MANHOOD?

 Project: MANHOOD is the father and son retreat for building godly men.
 It's gonna be epic.

 It's 24 hours of dads and sons having all kinds of fun, food and fellowship.
 From hiking and canoeing to just chillin' in a hammock, we have something for you and your son at this retreat.